catchorg/Catch2/docs/tutorial.md

 }
 ```

-For each `SECTION` the `TEST_CASE` is executed from the start.
+For each `SECTION` the `TEST_CASE` is **executed from the start**.
 This means
 that each section is entered with a freshly constructed vector `v`, that
 we know has size 5 and capacity at least 5, because the two assertions
 are also checked before the section is entered.
+This behaviour may not be
-Each run through a test
+ideal for tests where setup is expensive.
+Each run through a test case will
-case will execute one, and only one, leaf section.
+execute one, and only one, leaf section.

 Section can also be nested, in which case the parent section can be
 entered multiple times, once for each leaf section.
 Nested sections are